andrewcampi/atom/README.md

 ## Video Overview

-For a comprehensive overview and a demo of Atom in action, check out our video:
+For a comprehensive overview and a demo of Atom in action, check out this example video:

 [![Watch the video](images/cover.png)](videos.mp4)